realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Getting_Interviews_through_Networking.md

 Once you’ve established the connection, you can ask your new contact for a time to speak.
 It is important to be open to communicating via the connection's preferred approach (in-person, video, phone, in writing, etc.), but ideally, you want to schedule a live conversation.
 It’s generally a more effective way to build a relationship, and can often make it easier to get your specific questions answered.

 Make scheduling easy by suggesting a specific time to speak, offering to work around their calendar, and sending out a calendar invitation with information on how you will connect (phone, video conferencing, etc.).

+**Sample meeting request message:**

+Thank you for accepting my connection request!
+As I mentioned, I reached out because I’m researching <industry/company> and would really appreciate an opportunity to ask you a few questions about your experience in <role, company>.
+Would you be open to scheduling a 15-minute video or phone call on <date, time>?
+I’m also happy to adjust to your schedule if you prefer another time.